 Gap Year Benefits:

 The Center for Cross-Cultural Study (CC-CS), which has provided unique study abroad experiences for 40 years, offers high school students the opportunity to engage in Spanish culture and language while obtaining college-level credit.
-With summer programs and gap semester/academic year options in both Seville and Alicante, Spain, CC-CS encourages Gap Year students to join in an in-depth cultural immersion experience.
+With summer programs and gap semester/academic year options in Seville, Barcelona, and Alicante, Spain, San Juan, Puerto Rico, Cordoba, Argentina, Havana, and Cuba, CC-CS encourages Gap Year students to join in an in-depth cultural immersion experience.
 Studying abroad with CC-CS involves home stays, excellent professors, and interesting classes.
 Academically rigorous in-class instruction is enriched with cultural visits to places of interest.

 The Center for Interim Programs is a consulting service that helps young people find meaningful Gap Year placements.
 Since its inception in 1980 as the first organization of its kind in the United States, Interim has designed creative Gap Year opportunities for over 5,700 young people.
 They have built relationships with organizations worldwide and they offer a database of over 5,600 program opportunities.